Teradata/product-help/Console/GettingStarted/IdentityProviders/Identity-Providers.md

 # Identity Providers

-Review the current identity providers and add new OpenID Connect or SAM 2.0 providers.
+Review the current identity providers and add a new OpenID Connect or SAM 2.0 provider.

 Select
 ![../../Images/IdPFilter.png](../../Images/IdPFilter.png) fo filter what columns appear.